 Yes, administering Botox and dermal fillers are within RN scope of practice.
 Botox is a Schedule 1 medication.
 Dermal fillers are either Schedule 2 medications or substances.
-In all cases, you'll need a client-specific order from a physician or dentist before you administer these.
+In all cases, you'll need a client-specific order from a listed health professional who is authorized to give an order before you administer these.
 You'll also need to meet the Standards for Acting with Client-specific Orders.BCCNP has recently clarified that RNs always require an order before compounding or administering dermal fillers, as these procedures come with potential client risks, there are many things to consider before carrying out these activities.
 We recommend you review the following resources:

 The College of Physicians and Surgeons of British Columbia, the College of Dental Surgeons of British Columbia and the College of Naturopathic Physicians of BC (dermal fillers and Botox Cosmetics) have information relevant to nurses administering Botox Cosmetic and dermal fillers.
 Please contact email@example.com if you have any questions.